thescientress/web-dev/index.md

   ## Justin Kat
   Montreal æmbassador
   > ### **Justin Kat** [g](https://github.com/Jkat) [in](https://www.linkedin.com/in/justinkat/)
-  > Justin has a background in economics and software engineering.
-He is currently a blockchain consultant and organizes workshops for smart contract development.
+  > Justin has a background in economics and software engineering and is currently working as a blockchain consultant.
+He organizes workshops focusing on smart contract development.

 - ![](./img/team/manel-ruiz.jpg)
   ## Manel Ruiz
   Lead æmbassador Spain
   > ### **Manel Ruiz** [t](https://twitter.com/manelomanu)
-  > Justin has a background in economics and software engineering.
-He is currently a blockchain consultant and organizes workshops for smart contract development.
+  > Manel Ruiz has a strong background as a social activist in Catalonia.
+He saw cryptocurrencies as the right path to follow for humanity go further in a more connected and free world.
+As a passionate educator, he likes to share the possibilities that Blockchain technology can offer to everyone.

 - ![](./img/team/emmanuel-joseph.jpg)
   ## Emmanuel Joseph
   Lead æmbassador Ekiti
   > ### **Emmanuel Joseph** [g](https://github.com/emmanuelJet) [t](https://twitter.com/emmanuelJet_) [in](https://www.linkedin.com/in/jet774/)
-  > Emmanuel Joseph (JET) is a full-stack web developer that makes uses of Google and æternity tools in his software development career.
+  > Emmanuel Joseph (JET) is a full-stack web developer who loves using Google and æternity tools in software development.
 His vision to impact young minds and his love for community building got him to lead the Developer Student Club, for Ekiti State University, Nigeria and also ækiti æmbassador.
+Jet has been a very active part of the community and remains one of the strongest driving forces in æternity's community growth.

 - ![](./img/team/juan-delpino.jpg)
   ## Juan Carlos Delpino
   Lead æmbassador Venezuela
   > ### **Juan Carlos Delpino** [in](https://www.linkedin.com/in/juan-carlos-delpino-s-062a1829/)
-  > Entrepreneur and a developer of new businesses using his knowledge in engineering and having experience in marketing.
-Worked with LG Electronics as manager in the telecom market.
-Founder of several businesses and a national franchise.
-Founding member of the National Cryptocurrency Association (currently a vice president).
-Writer of the book "From zero to making money with cryptocurrencies".
+  > Juan Carlos is an entrepreneur and developer of new businesses, leveraging his engineering knowledge and marketing experience.
+He has worked with industry giants, managing the telecom market for LG Electronics, and has founded several businesses as well as a national franchise.
+He is a founding member of the National Cryptocurrency Association (currently a vice president) and authored the book titled, "From zero to making money with cryptocurrencies".

 - ![](./img/team/owen-o-driscoll.jpg)
   ## Owen O’Driscoll